efferifick/CMPUT404-project-socialdistribution/README.md

 ========================

 DJANGO:
+This application uses Django

 	pip install django

 DJANGO Extensions DB:
 This is required for the UUIDField class

 	pip install django-extensions